 This project examines the activism of diasporic minority women's organizations and its impact on conflict transformation and peacebuilding in Myanmar.

-The growing body of research examining the different ways in which diasporas engage in conflicts and peacebuilding has remained overwhelmingly gender blind; very little is known about women's political activism in the diaspora, or about the gendered impacts of diaspora engagements in homeland conflicts and peace processes.
-Addressing this research gap, this project examines the activism of diasporic minority women's organizations and its impact on conflict transformation and peacebuilding in Myanmar.
+Research examining the different ways in which diasporas engage in conflict and peacebuilding has remained overwhelmingly gender blind; very little is known about women's political activism in exile, or about the gendered impacts of diaspora politics on conflicts and peace processes.
+Addressing this research gap, this project examines the activism of diasporic minority women's organizations and its impact on peacebuilding in Myanmar.